isaacnmm/pestpolicy-hugo2XX/content/posts/best-soundbars-for-under-100/index.md

 The Bose soundbar will produce well-detailed and excellent audio quality.

-The device comes with many supplementary speakers and gives deep bass - check these [best soundbars under 300](https://pestpolicy.com/best-soundbars-under-300/).Pros: - Sound quality has a wide range - Durable and sturdy build - Flexible and deep bass - Effortless and slim design - Allows HDMI and 4K formats - Provides Bluetooth and NFC wireless connectivity
+The device comes with many supplementary speakers and gives deep bass - check these [best soundbars under 300](https://pestpolicy.com/best-soundbars-under-300/).
+Pros:
+- - Sound quality has a wide range
+- Durable and sturdy build
+- Flexible and deep bass
+- Effortless and slim design
+- Allows HDMI and 4K formats
+- Provides Bluetooth and NFC wireless connectivity

+Cons:
-Cons: - Lacks sub-woofer
+- - Lacks sub-woofer

 ##  Conclusion

 So, that's it with the best soundbars for under 100 - the sound device has an LED that'll generate different colors and hence makes it easy to operate.
 Also, mounting the soundbar is simple or simply under the TV screen.